Alejandro-Fernandez-Macias/coding-dojo-master/README.md

-# Coding Dojo Python Stack
+# Python Stack
-This repository was made to show what assignments and peojects I worked on when I attended CODING DOJO's Full Stack Software Development bootcamp.
+This repository was made to show what assignments and projects I worked on when I attended CODING DOJO's Full Stack Software Development bootcamp.

 Specifically to show what I worked on the Python Stack: